chapel-lang/chapel/doc/rst/usingchapel/multilocale.rst

 aries
     Aries for Cray XC series
-    (see :ref:`Using Chapel on Cray Systems <readme-cray>`)
+    (see :ref:`Using Chapel on Cray Systems <readme-cray>`) mpi

-mpi
     MPI - portable conduit, works on any network with MPI 1.1 or newer mxm
     Mellanox MXM for InfiniBand
-ofi
+    (mxm is deprecated -- the ibv substrate is recommended) ofi
     OFI for multiple networks supported by libfabric pami